gotzmann/llama.go/README.md

---prompt   Text prompt from user to feed the model input --model    Path and file name of converted .bin LLaMA model --threads  Adjust to the number of CPU cores you want to use [ all cores by default ] --predict  Number of tokens to predict [ 64 by default ] --context  Context size in tokens [ 64 by default ] --temp     Model temperature hyper parameter [ 0.8 by default ] --silent   Hide welcome logo and other output [ show by default ] --chat     Chat with user in interactive mode instead of compute over static prompt --profile  Profe CPU performance while running and store results to [cpu.pprof] file
+--prompt   Text prompt from user to feed the model input --model    Path and file name of converted .bin LLaMA model --threads  Adjust to the number of CPU cores you want to use [ all cores by default ] --context  Context size in tokens [ 1024 by default ] --predict  Number of tokens to predict [ 512 by default ] --temp     Model temperature hyper parameter [ 0.5 by default ] --silent   Hide welcome logo and other output [ show by default ] --chat     Chat with user in interactive mode instead of compute over static prompt --profile  Profe CPU performance while running and store results to [cpu.pprof] file